leighmcculloch/docker-unison/README.md

 # Docker-Unison

+**This project is no longer maintained.
+If you would like to take over maintaining, please fork.**

 A docker volume container using [Unison](http://www.cis.upenn.edu/~bcpierce/unison/) for fast two-way folder sync.
 Created as an alternative to [slow boot2docker volumes on OS X](https://github.com/boot2docker/boot2docker/issues/593).

 The docker image is available on Docker Hub: